ytakemon/GRETTA/README.md

 devtools::install_github("ytakemon/GRETA")
 ```

-Data and the data documentation are provided on the [GRETA github
+DepMap 20Q1 data and the data documentation files are provided above and
-page](https://github.com/ytakemon/GRETA/) and can be installed directly
+can be extracted directly in terminal using the following bash code (not
-in terminal using the following:
+in R/RStudio):

 ``` bash
 # Make a new directory/folder called GRETA_project and go into directory